-We have been appointed as "réviseur d'entreprises agréé" by the General Meeting of the Shareholders on 3 May 2022 and the duration of our uninterrupted engagement, including previous renewals and reappointments, is 5 years.
+We have been appointed as "réviseur d'entreprises agréé" by the General Meeting of the Shareholder on May 31, 2024 and the duration of our uninterrupted engagement, including previous renewals and reappointments, is one year.

-The Directors' report is consistent with the financial statements and has been prepared in accordance with applicable legal requirements.
+The management report is consistent with the financial statements and has been prepared in accordance with applicable legal requirements.

-The corporate governance statement, included in the Directors' report, is the responsibility of the Board of Directors.
-The information required by article 68ter paragraph (1) letters c) and d) of the law of 19 December 2002 on the commercial and companies register and on the accounting records and annual accounts of undertakings, as amended, is consistent with the financial statements and has been prepared in accordance with applicable legal requirements.
+The Corporate Governance Statement is included in the management report.
+The information required by Article 68ter paragraph (1) letters c) and d) of the law of December 19, 2002 on the commercial and companies register and on the accounting records and annual accounts of undertakings, as amended, is consistent with the financial statements and has been prepared in accordance with applicable legal requirements.

-We have checked the compliance of the financial statements of the Company as at 31 December 2022 with relevant statutory requirements set out in the ESEF Regulation that are applicable to the financial statements.
-For the Company, it relates to:

-• Financial statements prepared in valid xHTML format;
+We have checked the compliance of the financial statements of the Company as at December 31, 2024 with relevant statutory requirements set out in the ESEF Regulation that are applicable to the financial statements.
+For the Company, it relates to financial statements prepared in valid xHTML format.

-In our opinion, the financial statements of the Company as at 31 December 2022, identified as E3639\CA CIB Finance Luxembourg SA - Annual Financial Report - 2022 English, have been prepared, in all material respects, in compliance with the requirements laid down in the ESEF Regulation.
+In our opinion, the financial statements of the Company as at December 31, 2024 have been prepared, in all material respects, in compliance with the requirements laid down in the ESEF Regulation.

-We confirm that the prohibited non-audit services referred to in EU Regulation No 537/2014 were not provided and that we remained independent of the Company in conducting the audit.
+We confirm that the prohibited non-audit services referred to in the EU Regulation No 537/2014 were not provided and that we remained independent of the Company in conducting the audit.